024-rna_seq

 This RNA-Seq dataset focuses on gene expression profiles in human peripheral blood mononuclear cells (PBMC), collected during patient visits to a clinical testing center.
 The aim is to uncover the gene expression dynamics in PBMCs under various clinical conditions.
 PBMCs, which include lymphocytes and monocytes, play a key role in the immune response.
 The gene expression patterns in these cells can provide valuable insights into immune system activities and pathophysiological states.

 The dataset was generated using 3’-tagged bulk RNA sequencing technology, capturing a broad spectrum of gene expression in PBMCs from diverse clinical samples.
-The protocol was adapted from mcSCRB-seq The library preparation for our RNA-Seq dataset is based on a 3’-tagged bulk RNA-Sequencing protocol, adapted from mcSCRB-seq (Bagnoli et al.).
-This method incorporates unique molecular identifiers (UMIs), pool barcodes, and sample barcodes.
+This protocol was adapted from the mcSCRB-seq protocol (Bagnoli et al.).
+This method incorporates unique molecular identifiers (UMIs), sample multiplexing (Figure 1).
 UMIs are crucial for accurately quantifying transcript abundance, as they enable the differentiation of PCR duplicates from unique mRNA molecules.
 Pool barcodes facilitate multiplexing of several samples in a single sequencing run, enhancing throughput efficiency.
-Sample barcodes are used to track individual samples, ensuring precise sample identification and data integrity.
+Sample barcodes are used to track individual samples, ensuring precise sample identification.

 • All tabular information is stored in a main parquet file: rna_seq.parquet